keras-team/keras-io/guides/md/keras_hub/gemma4_multimodal_and_agentic_workflows.md

     "<|turn>user\n"
     "<|image|>\n"
     "<|image|>\n"
-    "These images show the same type of animal in different environments. " "These images show the same type of animal in different environments.\n" "Describe the differences in the scenes and how the animals appear\n" "to be interacting with their surroundings.<turn|>\n"
+    "These images show the same type of animal in different environments.\n" "Describe the differences in the scenes and how the animals appear\n" "to be interacting with their surroundings.<turn|>\n"